sans-sehgal/Transaction-Services/README.md

 2. Authorizations: Conditionally remove money from a user (debit)

-Every load or authorization PUT should return the updated balance following the transaction.
-Authorization declines should be saved, even if they do not impact balance calculation.
+Every load or authorization PUT returns the updated balance following the transaction.
+Authorization declines are saved, even if they do not impact balance calculation.

-You may use any technologies to support the service.
-We do not expect you to use a persistent store (you can you in-memory object), but you can if you want.
-We should be able to bootstrap your project locally to test.

-## Expectations
+## Directory Structure

-We are looking for attention in the following areas:

-1. Do you accept all requests supported by the schema, in the format described?

-2. Do your responses conform to the prescribed schema?

-3. Does the authorizations endpoint work as documented in the schema?

-4. Do you have unit and integrations test on the functionality?

-# Candidate README

 ```
 ├── src/